almasen/encrypted-jwt-on-server/README.md

 PRIVATE_KEY_PASSPHRASE=tnahpele
 ```

-where PRIVATE_KEY_PASSPHRASE is the passphrase of your keys in PEM format.
+where `PRIVATE_KEY_PASSPHRASE` is the passphrase of your keys in PEM format.

+Make sure to add your keys to `server/keys`

 #### Refresh sessions